 Two riverfront parks are provided along the Monocacy River that are currently owned by Frederick County.
 The larger of the two parcels (a) is located adjacent to I-270 and the Monocacy National Battlefield.
-The other parcel (b) is located at a bend in the Monocacy River at the terminus of the Tennison Drive extension.
-Access to the large lot (a) is provided by extension of Executive Way, and to the smaller lot (b) by the Tennison Drive extension.
+The other parcel (b) is located to the south of this at a bend in the Monocacy River.
+Access to the large lot (a) is provided by extension of Executive Way, and access to the smaller lot (b) is enhanced by the Lime Kiln Road extension.
 Both parcels contain portions of the proposed trail circuit and offer riverfront and trail head access while emphasizing the preservation of existing natural resources.